 There are companies who offer transfer from Cusco to Hidroelectrica (from where you have only 3 hours on foot to Aguas Calientes) for really reasonable prices.
 I recommend you to take this option.
 It will be around 10-15 soles more expensive than organizing transport by bus on your own, but for sure will take less time.
 You will have direct connection Cusco- Hidroelectrica and you will avoid the changes of the transport on the way.

-If you have more time, or you want to see and explore villages and towns on the way Cusco – Hidroelectrica, or some parts you want to overcome on foot, than you can organize bus trip on your own.
+If you have more time, or you want to see and explore villages and towns on the way Cusco – Hidroelectrica, or maybe want to trek some parts on foot, than you can organize a bus trip on your own.
 In this case you need to take first bus in Cusco to Santa Maria town.
-Then you have to hire taxi, or collectivo from Santa Maria to Santa Teresa town and from here another taxi to Hidroelectrica.
+Then you have to hire taxi, or a collectivo from Santa Maria to Santa Teresa town and from here another taxi to Hidroelectrica.

-More details about this option I will describe in separate article.
-It is quite interesting option because here you can easily combine bus trip with hiking.
-Simply you can go to a specific place by bus and then the rest or a part overcome on foot.
+We describe more details about this option\ in a separate article.
+It is quite interesting because here you can easily combine a bus trip with hiking.
+Simply you can go to a specific place by bus and then the rest overcome on foot.

 We hope you get to see Machu Picchu one day soon!
 It is truly incredibly and really really worth it.